wso2-extensions/identity-tools-cli/docs/cli-mode.md

 * Deploy new resources from resource configuration files to an Identity Server.
 * Have a backup of resources in a local directory.

-Currently, supported resource types are:
+Currently, the supported resource types are:
 * Applications
 * Identity Providers

-## Running the Tool in the CLI Mode
+## Run the tool in CLI mode
 ### Initialization
 Before running the tool to export or import any resource, the tool should be configured against the target environment.